 Invest in cannabis: Stocks

 Also licensed under the ACMPR, much like other companies on the Canadian marijuana stocks, Aphria is located in Leamington, Ontario.
 The company self-describes itself as “truly powered by sunlight”, which they state allows for natural growing conditions to produce safe medical cannabis products.

 Aphria made its strategic entrance to the US cannabis market through Liberty Health Sciences (CSE:LHS), which seeks and partners with cannabis companies in the US.
 Their first market is in Florida.
 Despite its interest in the American market, the company was forced to dump its assets south of the border due to regulations issues with the TMX Group.

 In June the company announced a C$225 million bought deal for 18,987,400 common shares from a group of underwriters represented by Clarus Securities.
 The company said it will use the proceeds for a combination of a new extraction facility set to cost C$55 million in Leamington, Ontario, a capacity increase and the construction of additional cannabis production facilities in legally permitted jurisdictions.

 Aurora Cannabis (TSX:ACB)

-Next on our Canadian marijuana stocks is Aurora Cannabis.
+Next on our Canadian cannabis stocks is Aurora Cannabis.
 This company is currently fast at work on the development of their Aurora Sky facility, an 800,000 square foot hybrid greenhouse, which obtained its cultivation license from Health Canada, the country’s regulator.